-During 2019, we had in place an executive retirement agreement with Mr. Zoley.
-The retirement agreement provided that upon the later of (i) the date he actually retires from employment with GEO, or (ii) his 55th birthday, GEO would make a lump sum payment to Mr. Zoley.
-See "Potential Payments Upon Termination or Change in Control" for the amount we would have had to pay Mr. Zoley as of December 31, 2019 pursuant to his executive retirement agreement had he retired at his current age as of that date.
-The retirement agreement provided that if the executive should die after his 55th birthday but before he retires from GEO, GEO shall immediately pay to the executive's beneficiary(ies) or estate the amount GEO would have paid to the executive had he retired immediately prior to his death.
-The retirement agreement included non-competition provisions that run for a two-year period after the termination of the executive's employment.
+We also have an executive retirement agreement with Mr. Zoley.
+The retirement agreement provides that upon the later of (i) the date he actually retires from employment with GEO, or (ii) his 55th birthday, GEO will make a lump sum payment to Mr. Zoley.
+See "Potential Payments Upon Termination or Change in Control" for the amount we would have had to pay Mr. Zoley as of December 31, 2018 pursuant to his executive retirement agreement had he retired at his current age as of that date.

+The retirement agreement provides that if the executive should die after his 55th birthday but before he retires from GEO, GEO shall immediately pay to the executive's beneficiary(ies) or estate the amount GEO would have paid to the executive had he retired immediately prior to his death.
+The retirement agreement includes non-competition provisions that run for a two-year period after the termination of the executive's employment.
 Mr. Zoley has reached the age of 55.
-On February 26, 2020, we entered into the 2020 Amended and Restated Agreement with Mr. Zoley.
-Please see the discussion of the 2020 Amended and Restated Agreement in the Compensation Discussion & Analysis section above.